SRAbreu/giphy_hw/README.md

 # giphy

-### This application uses a Giphy API to populate a dynamic page with gifs.
+### This application is built on basic JS and jQuery.
+It uses a Giphy API to populate a dynamic page with gifs.